-(1 mile) public campgrounds .5 mile side road, camp sites, tables, fireplaces, toilets, handicap accessible, boat ramp, fishing for rainbow, swimming, and hiking along Seven Lakes Trail-7 miles over level ground.
+(1 mile) small public campgrounds .5 mile side road, camp sites, tables, fireplaces, toilets, handicap accessible, boat ramp, fishing for rainbow, swimming, and hiking along Seven Lakes Trail-7 miles over level ground.

 mile 70.4/km 113.3 Egumen wayside with large parking area.
 Short trail (.5 mile) to Egumen Lake fishing for rainbow.